Full 1

 White

-The canvases can be framed by the purchaser to suit or can be supplied with a Tray Frame fitted in black, natural or white - Please ask for the cost of adding a Tray Frame when contacting us.
+The canvases can be framed by the purchaser to suit or can be supplied with a Tray Frame fitted in black, natural or white.

 The Artist - Charles Randak